Co-founders

 • Status updates on your active projects: what's in progress, what's blocked, what's been promised to customers or partners.

-• Key relationships: introductions your cofounder should make, contacts who may need to hear from you directly.
+• Key relationships: introductions your cofounder should make, contacts who should hear from you directly.

 • A recommended timeline: when to announce internally, when to announce externally, and what the message should be.